Finnish Defence Forces: Conscription

 The military service consists of lessons, practical training, various cleaning and maintenance duties and field exercises.
 Most weekends conscripts can leave the barracks on Friday and are expected to return by midnight on Sunday.
 A small force of conscripts are kept in readiness on weekends to aid civil agencies in various types of emergency situations, to guard the premises and to maintain defence in case of a sudden military emergency.
 Field exercises can go on regardless of the time of day or week.

 The training of conscripts is based on joukkotuotanto-principle (lit.
 English troop production).
 In this system, 80% of the conscripts are trained to fulfill a specific role in a specific wartime military unit.
 Each brigade-level unit is responsible for producing specified reserve units from the conscripts it has been allocated.
 As the reservists are discharged, they receive a specific wartime placement in the unit with which they have trained during their conscription.
 As the conscripts age, their unit is given new, different tasks and materiel.
 Typically, reservists are placed for the first five years in first-line units, then moved to military formations with less demanding tasks, while the reservists unable to serve in the unit are substituted with reservists from the reserve without specific placement.
 In refresher exercises, the unit is then given new training for these duties, if the defence funding permits this.

 The inhabitants of the demilitarized Åland islands are exempt from military service.
 By the Conscription act of 1950, they are however required to serve a time at a local institution, like the coast guard instead.
 However, until such service has been arranged, they are freed from service obligation.
-The non-military service of Åland islands has not been arranged since the introduction of the act, and there are no plans to institute it.
-The inhabitants of Åland islands can also volunteer for military service on the mainland.
+The non-military service of the Åland islands has not been arranged since the introduction of the act, and there are no plans to institute it.
+The inhabitants of the Åland islands can also volunteer for military service on the mainland.
 Jehovah's Witnesses were exempt until February 2019.
 It is also possible to serve either weapon-free military service of 255 or 347 days or undergo a 12-month-long non-military service.
-Finnish law requires that men who do not want to serve the defense of the country in any capacity (so-called total objectors) be sentenced to a prison term of 173 days.
+Finnish law requires that men who do not want to serve the defence of the country in any capacity (so-called total objectors) be sentenced to a prison term of 173 days.
 As of 1995, women were permitted to serve on a voluntary basis and pursue careers as officers.
-In conscription, women have consideration time of six weeks, during which they have the choice to halt their service without any other specific reason.
-After the said six weeks, all the same laws and jurisdictions apply to them as to men.
+In conscription, women have a consideration time of 30 days, during which they have the choice to halt their service without any other specific reason.
+After the said 30 days, all the same laws and jurisdictions apply to them as to men.
 Unlike in many other countries, women are allowed to serve in all combat arms including front-line infantry and special forces.